metakgp/chillzone/README.md

 1. Turn on `DEBUG` inside the `.env` by setting it to `"1"`
 1. Reduce the size of the departments array to 2 so that you are not buried with output in the terminal

+## Meanings of the various files

+### Input Files

+- `problems.json`

+    JSON file that stores problems reported by users.
+Sometimes, the ERP might show that course A is scheduled to be held in room B, but later, due to (say) too many students, the course might be moved to a bigger room C. Then, a few nodes can be added to the JSON file without touching other files and the schedule can be regenerated.

+- `first-year.csv`

+    The first year timetable is not available by default on ERP, so we need to add it manually using the central timetable PDF.
+This CSV file will be taken into consideration when the schedule is constructed.
+Refer to the template for details.

+### Output Files

+- `schedule.json`

+    This is JSON file whose keys are the names of the rooms.
+Each value is a matrix with 5 rows and 9 columns.
+Each element in the matrix is the subject code of the class that will be held in that room during that one-hour slot.
+    This string can be empty to show that the room will remain empty.

+- `empty_schedule.json`

+    This is a JSON file that stores a matrix with 5 rows and 9 columns.
+Each element of the matrix is a list of strings containing the list of rooms that are free during that one hour slot.

+- `subjectDetails.json`

+    This JSON file is used to show the tooltip with the name of the course and the name of the professors on top of the timetable entry in the chillzone webpage.
+It is a JSON file where the keys are subject codes and the values are strings with this structure: `<SUBJECT NAME> - <PROFESSOR NAMES>`.

+## Maintainer

+Shivam Kumar Jha
+@thealphadollar on GitHub and Metakgp Slack